Whole Person Care Model

 Our members have a more personal—and personalized—experience.
 That’s because our six-member pod serves a small member panel, with fewer than 12 visits per provider, per day.

-We take the time to hear each member’s story, to learn what has happened to them, and to begin earning each member’s trust.
+We take the time to hear each member’s story, learn what has happened to them, and earn each member’s trust.
 Same-day and walk-in appointments enhance that trust.

 Each member is assigned a primary point of contact (Care Team Coordinator, Nurse, or Behavioral Healthcare Manager), who handles all member questions, triages their needs, and coordinates care.
 The primary point of contact advocates on behalf of the member and assists with medical, behavioral, and social issues.
-Through regular contact, even between visits, we can build and maintain trusting, therapeutic relationships.
+We can build and maintain trusting, therapeutic relationships through regular contact, even between visits.